silzai/ObsidianNotes/Notes/RandomStudyNotes/Media&Soc/Lecture-9.md

 - Framing:
 # Video Lecture
 - by Mahmoud Galander:
-- arab media system was presented by william rugh (first was 1979, 89, then 2004), and Galander came up with his own
+- arab media system was presented by william rugh (first was 1979, 89, then 2004), and then Galander came up with his own
 	- 4 Models of WIlliam Rugh
 		1) specific characterisinsts among all arab countries:
 			1) language: arabic